gz/fly-oidc-discharge/README.md

 ## Run it

+This code consists of a go service, and a [github action](#wire-up-a-repository).
-You can launch the service using the published image.
+You can launch the service using the published image on fly.io.
-It carries no default policy, so you'll have to [write your own](#admission-policy) and deploy that.
+You'll have to [write your own](#admission-policy) and deploy it with the service.
+The admission policy describes which actions are allowed to discharge fly.io tokens.

-You need two files next to each other: `policy.yaml`, and a `fly.toml` that carries the app name, the `[env]` block, and the `[[files]]` entry that maps the policy into the machine.
+To configure and deploy the service, we two files: `policy.yaml`, and a `fly.toml` that carries the app name, the `[env]` block, and the `[[files]]` entry that maps the policy into the machine.
 Examples in this repository should work with modifications (below).